Documentation · this section

 Where to upload it

 Open Shelf’s Options page.
-The Import from Pocket section sits near the top, before Destinations.
-Drag your .html or .csv file onto the drop zone, or click Choose file and pick it from your file system.
-Shelf parses the file in your browser, deduplicates against URLs already in your library, and stores the new items in chrome.storage.local.
+The Step one · Archive card sits at the top.
+Drag your .html or .csv file onto the drop zone, or click the box to select the file from your file system.
+Shelf parses it in your browser, deduplicates against URLs already in your library, and stores the new items in chrome.storage.local.
 No upload, no network call.

 What gets imported